huggingface/datasets/datasets/told-br/README.md

 ### Discussion of Biases

 An effort was made to reduce annotation bias by selecting annotators with a diverse demographic background.
-In terms of data collection, by using keywords and user mentions, we are introducing some bias to the data, resctricing our scope to the list of keywords and users we created.
+In terms of data collection, by using keywords and user mentions, we are introducing some bias to the data, restricting our scope to the list of keywords and users we created.

 ### Other Known Limitations